Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 ![GPS on Akhos's map](images/069_akhos_gps.jpg)

 "**With the Aegis?**" Malos eyed sideways, to see what reaction Jin had for the girl.

 "Huh.
-Do as you see fit."
+Do as you see fit." was his answer.
+Jin don't bother staying any longer.

-"Understood. _You don't_, need to ask me twice." replied Akhos.
-Jin already turned around and leave.
+"Understood. _You don't_, need to ask me twice." acknowledged Akhos.

 Malos announced, "Right then.
 We're gonna take the Monoceros."

-Jin: "Hm.
+Jin, without looking back, "Hm.
 As you wish."
-Not looking back as he leave.

 "**Hey!**" Malos called him on his track. "**Don't**, do anything too reckless."
-As if he needed reminding, he continued leaving the room, not caring to reply.
-Obrona dissipated the map, and leave the room with the rest on the other side.
+Do one look like one needed reminding?
+Malos watched him continued his trek without an answer, but a psychopath like him does not need one.
+His reminding is done, that's it.
+He and Akhos thus head back to the Monoceros, with their Blades of course.{{footnote: Obrona already dissipated the map.
+The submarine seemed capable to autodrive itself even without a passenger.}}

 ---

-Morning rise and Tora was asking, "What is that?"
+Morning sun washed afresh any gloomy feelings one have yesterday.
+What an adventure; but they had something more important ahead.
+Rex was looking at a gadget held in his hands that Tora never seen before, so he asked, "What is that?"

-"A Cloud Sea compass." explained Rex.
+"A Cloud Sea compass," he explaimed.
 "A must-have for salvagers.
 It's sort of a map of the Cloud Sea.
 If you do this...
 And this...
 What's the- date today?"
-He meddled with the compass a moment and asked Pyra.
+Twists and turn he did to the dials of the compass, then he asked Pyra to supply him with more info.

 "Um...
 Amathatober 5th, 4058."
-Took a while for her to think.
+Took her a while.

 "**OK!** So now we put the **date in...
 See?**" He handed it out for them to view.